better-internet/radworks-docs/docs/getting-started.md

       of Content.
     </p>
     <p>
-      Read the rest of our Terms of Use [here](https://radicle.xyz/terms.html).
+      Read the rest of our Terms of Use <a href="https://radicle.xyz/terms.html">here</a>.
     </p>
   </em>
 </details>